routegy/routegy-docs/app/docs/how-to/receive-slack-notifications.md

 This how-to covers how to make use of the [Slack Webhook Action Type](/reference/action-types/slack-webhook/) to receive slack message notifications when someone interacts with one of your apps.

+## Enable incoming webhooks in your Slack workspace

+First, create an incoming webhook for your slack workspace as outlined in [this official guide](https://api.slack.com/messaging/webhooks).
+Once your webhook is created, copy and save its URL - you will need it in the next step.

+<CaptionedImage
+  src="/images/how-tos/slack-copy-webhook-url.png"
+  alt="Slack incoming webhooks configurations page" width="70%"
+/>

 ## Create the action

-Follow the steps below to create an [action](/reference/actions/) for sending email notifications.
+Second, follow the steps below to create an [action](/reference/actions/) for sending Slack messages using the webbhook that you created above.

 ### Step 1: Choose a workspace